jonmikeli/docs/iot/docs/iot-elgato-streamdeck-tests.md

 The content of the article will be based on the containerized version of the IoT Simulator (multidevice).
 If you need more details, you can find them [here](../tools/simulators/iot-simulator-multi-device-container.md).

+When it comes to stream decks, Elgato offers very popular products.
+They even include a mobile application.
+The article describes how to use physical Elgato Stream Deck and also, the mobile application.

+This way, you can imagine additional alternatives to your use cases.

 ### Stream Deck

+TODO

 ### Mobile application